ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 * selecting a **BUILD ID** or **VERSION** will take you directly to the corresponding cheat file
 * available cheat types per game and cheat availability for the latest game version are indicated by icons according to the key

-To mass download the entire cheat repository on a computer click "Code" -> "Download ZIP", extract the zip and copy the TitleID folders to your SD card under `sdmc:/atmosphere/contents` for usage
+To mass download the entire cheat repository on a computer click "Code" -> "Download ZIP", extract the zip and copy the TitleID folders to your SD card at `sdmc:/atmosphere/contents/`

 It is recommended to use [**FPSLocker**](https://github.com/masagrator/FPSLocker) to uncap the framerate if a game does not have a cheat in the database.
-Additional FPSLocker compatibility information and game patches can be found in [**FPSLocker-Warehouse**](https://github.com/masagrator/FPSLocker-Warehouse).
+Additional FPSLocker compatibility information and game patches can be found in [**FPSLocker-Warehouse**](https://github.com/masagrator/FPSLocker-Warehouse)

 ## Recommended Switch tools